 Sport and Society provides students a basis for understanding the sport industry and how it influences and integrates into society.
 We examine religious, political, economic, cultural, ethnic, and social systems' impact on sport.
 We also evaluate how sport impacts each of those systems.
 Finally, we examine sports' impact on our day-to-day lives.

 SPT 210: Coaching and Leadership (3)

 Current ideas related to management and leadership in sport are studied, and their applications to sport are also addressed.

-SPT 220: Sport Marketing (2)
+SPT 230: Risk Management and Wellness in Sport (3)